flyingSpagetiMonstr/PRNG/readme.md

 # Speed and Randomness

-Still under develop/optimizing, able to generate one million bits in several milliseconds now, and still passing NIST and diehard tests.
+Still under develop/optimizing, able to generate one million bits in several milliseconds now, and still passing NIST and dieharder tests.

 # Mannual